 Inverted Cup and Handle Pattern

 The inverted cup is the reversal pattern indicating a momentum sell short signal signaling a bearish continuation pattern.
-The chart patterns happen with a span of three to six months and volume plays a role in the completion of the pattern and the confirmation of the breakout from an uptrend.
+The chart patterns happen within a span of three to six months and volume plays a role in the completion of the pattern and the confirmation of the breakout from an uptrend.
 At the same time, the inverted cup top is formed when there are more sellers bidding for the price to go down.
 When it happens, it indicates the end of the bull markets.

 The inverted handle pattern forms when the asset emerges out and begins to fall from the right side of an inverted cup.
-However, a true inverted handle happens when it fails to break down and finally meets the support level and attempt to break to a newer low.
+However, a true inverted handle happens when it fails to break down and finally meets the support level and attempts to break to a newer low.

-To spot a true inverted cup and handle pattern, the shape needs to obvious and the trend line needs to curve up and then down like an upside-down cup.
+To spot a true inverted cup and handle pattern, the shape needs to be obvious and the trend line needs to curve up and then down like an upside-down cup.
 When this reversal pattern happens, it tells you that it is not a good probability to trade if pullback or correction is not on the way.